maidsafe-archive/SystemDocs/README.md

 # SAFE Network description

 This book is written for anyone who wants to know more about the **SAFE (Secure Access For Everyone) Network** from MaidSafe.
 The book explains the details and benefits of using the SAFE Network.
-The following areas are covered:-
+The following areas are covered:

 * **What it is**<br />
 Provides an overview of the components that make up the SAFE Network.